arnaudskovich/DOUBLE-LINKED-LIST-INF_PROJECT_S2_2022-2023-/README.md

 ```

 ## MANAGER
 !!!
-You can also use the pre-written manager in the main.c file to see how things works. !!!
+You can also use the pre-written manager in the main.c file to see how things works. !!!<br>
 The realease is using the manager in main.c

 ## Contributing